vsamson-cto/better-sg-engineering-playbook/02-development-practices/documentation-practices.md

 **Developer-Focused Documentation**:
 - Include working code examples that users can copy and run
-- Provide real-world use cases and tutorials[web:5]
+- Provide real-world use cases and tutorials
 - Document edge cases and limitations
 - Show both simple and advanced usage patterns